The Simple Rating System (SRS)

 Apologies if many of you find this too rudimentary, but think of standard deviation as a way of standardizing the distance (measured in seconds) between your swim and the average swim in the set.

 More specifically, standard deviation is a statistical measure that quantifies the amount of variation or dispersion of a set of data values.
-It provides an insight into how spread out the data points are from the mean (average) of the data set, in this case the fastest time from the 100 fastest athletes in each event over the past four full seasons.
+It provides an insight into how spread out the data points are from the mean (average) of the data set, in this case the fastest time from the 100 fastest athletes in each event over the past five full seasons.

 3